The 39th Annual Robert F. Wagner National Labor & Employment Law Moot Court Competition

 Each Spring, the New York Law School Moot Court Association hosts the Robert F. Wagner National Labor and Employment Law Moot Court Competition.
 For over thirty years, as many as fifty schools from across the country have competed in this prestigious event.

 The Wagner Competition is the nation’s largest student-run moot court competition and the premier national competition dedicated exclusively to the area of labor and employment law.
 The Moot Court Association sponsors this competition in honor of the late United States Senator, Robert F. Wagner, our distinguished alumnus.

 The 39th Annual Robert F. Wagner Labor and Employment Law Competition will be held at New York Law School, in New York City, from March 18-22, 2015.
-Check-in and a Welcome Reception will be held at 6:00 p.m. on Wednesday, March 18.
-The competition will take place Thursday, March 19 through Saturday, March 21, with the Final Round taking place on Sunday, March 22 at 2:00 p.m.
+Check-in begins on Wednesday, March 18, 2015, and a Welcome Reception, beginning at 6:00 p.m., will follow.
+The competition will take place Thursday, March 19 through Saturday, March 21, and the Final Round will take place on Sunday, March 22 at 2:00 p.m.
 The Wagner Ball will take place on Saturday, March 21 in the evening.

 Registration begins at 1:30 p.m.
 EST on October 1, 2014.
 Schools may register up to two (2) teams.
 Each team must have at least two (2), but no more than three (3) competitors, and each team may not have more than two (2) coaches or advisors.

 Registration will close on either December 1, 2014 at 1:30 p.m.
 EST or when a total of 46 team have registered to compete.